Update November 2020 – still current

 To summarise :-

-1. Don’t use WiFi or 3/4 G for Internet Banking unless you use a VPN
+1. Don’t use WiFi or 3/4 G for Internet Banking unless you use a VPN (Now sort of outdated due to HTTPS)

 2. Make sure your home WiFi router / WAP is secured and has a strong password.